Dewey & LeBoeuf: Financial difficulties and bankruptcy

 Dewey & LeBoeuf originally reported a revenue increase for 2011 to $935 million, up 25 million from a reported figure of $910 million for 2010.
 In early 2012, Richard Shutran, a senior partner at the firm, admitted in interviews that the revenue numbers publicly reported used a "different" method acknowledging the controversy, stating, "They’re just not comparable numbers.
 That’s something people like to pick on."

 This statement resulted in a downward revision of Dewey's revenue numbers over the previous two years in The American Lawyer.
 The firm then retained bankruptcy counsel, and began to consider a pre-packaged bankruptcy filing.

 In conjunction with the financial problems, a large number of partners had been leaving in 2012.
 Of the approximate 1,100 lawyers in the firm, about 190 were considered equity partners.
 In 2012 through May 12, approximately 200 of the 300 total partners had left the firm.

 On April 27, the firm announced that it would cancel its 2012 summer associate program.
 On April 30, the firm's leadership advised partners to seek employment elsewhere.

 On May 4, the firm sent "conditional advance notice" to all US employees under the Federal WARN Act that their employment may be terminated.
 The letter advised all employees of their rights under Federal and New York State law in the event of termination.
 The letter provided the firm's first formal acknowledgement to employees that the firm could ultimately close.

 The five members of Dewey's office of the chairman committee left by mid-May.
 In bankruptcy, corporate restructuring company Zolfo Cooper managed the firm's New York office, and accounting firm BDO International administered the London office.

 On August 18, 2014, the firm made a settlement worth $4.5 million for a class action suit alleging the firm laid off workers in the final days without the notice required under the New York state and federal Worker Adjustment and Retraining Notification Acts.
 There were no objections to the settlement since it was disseminated following the judge's preliminary approval in June 2014, according to the attorneys of the 425-member class and for the firm.

 On October 19, 2015, following 21 days of deliberation, a deadlocked jury in Manhattan declared a mistrial in the case against three former senior attorneys, Steven H. Davis, Stephen DiCarmine, and Joel Sanders, who had been accused of conspiring to manipulate financial records with a purpose to defraud various financial institutions during the financial crisis.
-It is not clear if Manhattan District Attorney Cyrus Vance Jr. will move for a retrial.
+A jury ultimately convicted Sanders on three counts relating to the accusations in a 2017 retrial against Sanders and DiCarmine; however, DiCarmine was acquitted of the same charges.
+DiCarmine was represented by criminal defense attorney Rita Glavin and Sanders, who only received a fine and community services, was represented by criminal defense attorneys Andrew Frisch and Jason Wright.